 A small reclusive bird, rock wrens are restricted to small pockets of the South Island’s high country.
 They are poor fliers, nest on the ground and are easy targets for introduced predators.

 The saddleback or tīeke belongs to New Zealand's unique wattlebird family, an ancient group which includes the endangered kōkako and the extinct huia.

-The stitchbird/hihi is one of New Zealand’s rarest birds.
+Stitchbird/hihi is a medium-sized forest species that is one of New Zealand’s rarest birds.